RuHd/todo-Reactjs-project/README.md

 ## ACCESSING THE APPLICATION ##

-If you want to initialize the Application, you can access it directly by clicking on the github page of this repository.
+If you want to initialize the Application, you can access it directly by clicking on the link https://todolistbyruan.netlify.app/.
 It'll give you the plain functional environment on the browser.
 Or you can start the project on developing environment through NPM START.

 ## ABOUT THE PROJECT ##